hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 the CBOR representation of that key, rather than over an ASN.1 representation of it.

-## Confirmation Methods
+## Confirmation Method

-{{RFC8747}} introduced confirmation methods for use with CBOR Web Tokens (CWTs).
+{{RFC8747}} introduced confirmation methods for use with CBOR Web Tokens (CWTs) with the addition of the "cnf" claim.
 CWTs have been defined in {{RFC8392}}.
 This specification adds a new confirmation method based on COSE Key Thumbprints.

 The proof-of-possession key is identified using the "ckt" claim, the COSE Key Thumbprint claim.
 This claim contains the value of